transeptorlabs/betsy/docs/cli-details.md

 ## Docker Engine API

 The [Docker Engine API](https://docs.docker.com/engine/api/) is used to manage all erc4337 environment containers.
-Under the hood Besty plugs into to the API to create, start, stop, and remove containers; abstracting the complexity of managing Docker containers.
+Under the hood Betsy plugs into to the API to create, start, stop, and remove containers; abstracting the complexity of managing Docker containers.

 ## Command-Line Flags/Arguments